Canadian Industries Limited: Canadian Explosives Company

 In 1910 Hamilton Powder and Dominion Cartridge merged with the Acadia Powder Company, Ontario Powder Company, Standard Explosives Company, Western Explosives Company and Victoria Chemical Company to form the Canadian Explosives Company (CXL).
 This was a major supplier to the Canadian Expeditionary Force during World War I, which led to the building of a new factory in the newly christened Nobel, Ontario in 1914.
 CXL also operated another plant across the highway on behalf of British Cordite Limited.
 All of the Nobel plants closed after the war in 1922, when secondary markets were not forthcoming.
 Then all was lost in a huge fire in 1923.

 Canadian Explosives Limited

 During the 1920s they diversified into paint and varnish, coated fabrics and plastics and changed their name in 1927 to Canadian Explosives Ltd. (CEL).
-In 1928 they re-opened the Nobel plants and acquired the Dominion Cartridge Company.
+In 1928, they re-opened the Nobel plants and acquired the Dominion Cartridge Company.
 In 1929 CEL merged with the Canadian Salt Co.
 Ltd. (CSXX), Grasselli Chemical Co.
-Ltd. (Grasselli), and Mond Nickel Co.
-(MNX) and changed their name to Canadian Industries Ltd.
+Ltd. (Grasselli), and part of the Mond Nickel Company (MNX) and changed their name to Canadian Industries Ltd (CIL).